nordic16/cmus-cheat-sheet/README.md

 ```

 When you're ready to play an entire playlist, make sure you have Continue enabled (press `shift-C`) and play a random track within the playlist.
-<br>**Note:** Cmus has support for multiple playlists, all you need to do is repeating the same steps for each new playlist.
+<br>**Note:** Cmus has support for multiple playlists, all you need to do is repeat the same steps for each new playlist.

 **TODO**
 1. Playlists // DONE